 WARNING: Do not use this equipment near water, rain or moisture.
 1. Read, keep, and follow all of these instructions; heed all warnings.
 2. Use only a dry cloth to clean the equipment.
 3. Do not block any ventilation openings.
-Install only in accordance with the instructions in the section Installation Recommendations on page 3.
-4. Do not install near any heat source such as a radiator, heat register, amplifier, or stove.
-5. Do not expose the equipment to rain or moisture.
-6. Do not attempt to plug the unit into a two-blade outlet (with only two prongs of equal width).
+Install only in accordance with the instructions in the section entitled, "Installation Recommendations" on page 3.
+4. Do not install near any heat source.
+5. Do not attempt to plug the unit into a two-blade outlet (with only two prongs of equal width).
 IMPORTANT: By design, these audio/video monitors will only plug into a three- prong outlet for your safety.
 If the plug does not fit into your outlet, contact an electrician to replace the obsolete outlet.
-7. Protect the power cord from being walked on or pinched, particularly at the plug's source on the equipment and at the socket.
-8. Use only the attachments/accessories specified by the manufacturer.
-9. Refer all servicing to qualified service personnel.
-Servicing will be required under all of the following conditions:
+6. Protect the power cord from being walked on or pinched, particularly at the plug's source on the equipment and at the socket.
+7. Use only the attachments/accessories specified by the manufacturer.
+8. Refer all servicing to qualified service personnel.
+Servicing will be required under all of the following conditions: • The equipment has been damaged in any way, such as when the power-supply cord or plug is damaged.

-- The equipment has been damaged in any way, such as when the power-supply cord or plug is damaged. - Objects have fallen onto the equipment; or the equipment has been exposed to rain or moisture, or liquid has been spilled onto the equipment. - The equipment does not operate normally. - The equipment has been dropped.
+- Objects have fallen onto the equipment; or the equipment has been exposed to rain or moisture, or liquid has been spilled onto the equipment.

+- The equipment does not operate normally.

+- The equipment has been dropped.